 Are you a university student who has taken out a student loan to fund your degree, but you feel anxious about how you’re going to pay it off once you graduate?

 We know a degree can come with a hefty price tag, and depending on your loan, it could also be attached with eye-watering interests.
-For instance, in the US, there’s an estimated US$1.6 trillion in student debt owed by some 45 million Americans.
+For instance, Americans owe an estimated 1.75 trillion US dollars in student debt.

 Despite that, becoming a graduate may be well worth the effort; on average, graduates typically earn more than non-graduates and are also less likely to be unemployed.